Frequently Asked Questions

 Q13: When will my new CSCS card come?

-A. We don’t deal with your CSCS card and test.
-Your NVQ certificates should be with you within a month of completing.
+A. We don’t deal with your CSCS card and test, but we advise you on the process.
+We aim to get your NVQ certificates to you within 6 weeks of your last visit .
 Make sure you inform your assessor or the centre of any change of address.

 Q14: Can I claim the cost back as a tax expense?

 A: Yes.
 If you are self- employed the cost of the NVQ training is a claimable expense in your tax return.
 Also as an employer if you employ PAYE staff.
 You will receive a receipt for all your payments.
 We advise you to discuss this process with your accountant or HMRC Self Assessment.

 Q15: How far do you travel?
 We work all over the country?

 A: We generally

 operate within 1.5 hours of travel from Central London.
 Our listed prices are for our primary zone, see our Operational Area